Can A Nation Be Born In A Day

 10 Rejoice with Jerusalem, and be glad with her, all that love her: rejoice for joy with her, all that mourn for her: 11 That you may nurse, and be satisfied; that you may be delighted with the abundance of her glory.

-[This is very hard for literalists to accept, but in this passage, God, through Isaiah, was not referring to earthly Jerusalem.
-The entire passage is about the transformation of God’s people, through one man, to all the world, and so now He is talking about Heavenly Jerusalem, the whole family of God bound not to one place on earth anymore.]
+[In one view, earthly Jerusalem had just given birth to the Answer for mankind, the Redeemer Messiah.
+Her purpose on earth had been fulfilled and this was cause to rejoice.
+In another view, and this is very hard for literalists to accept, but I believe in this passage, God, through Isaiah, was likely not referring to earthly Jerusalem.
+The entire passage is about the transformation of God’s people, through one man, to all the world, and so now it follows He is talking about Heavenly Jerusalem, the whole family of God bound not to one place on earth anymore.]

 12 For thus says the LORD, Behold, I will extend peace to her like a river, and the glory of the Gentiles like a flowing stream: then shall you nurse and carried… 13 As one whom his mother comforts, so will I comfort you; and you shall be comforted in Jerusalem.